Adjunct Assistant Professor

 2022 FXB BuildingFrançois-Xavier Bagnoud Aerospace Building 1320 Beal Avenue Ann Arbor, MI 48109-2140

-Hossein Rastgoftar is currently an assistant research scientist in the Aerospace Engineering Department at the University of Michigan.
-He was a postdoctoral researcher at the University of Michigan from 2015-2017.
-He has received his Ph.D. in Mechanical Engineering from Drexel University in 2015.
-Hossein has two MS degrees (one in Mechanical Systems and the other in Solid Mechanics) and a BSc degree in Mechanical Engineering-Thermo-Fluids.
+Hossein Rastgoftar is currently an assistant professor at Villanova University and an Adjunct Assistant Professor at the University of Michigan.
+He was an Assistant Research Scientist in the Aerospace Engineering Department from 2017 to 2020.
+Prior to that he was a postdoctoral researcher at the University of Michigan from 2015 to 2017.
+Dr. Rastgoftar received his Ph.D. in Mechanical Engineering from Drexel University in 2015.
+Hossein has two MS degrees (one in Mechanical Systems and the other in Solid Mechanics) and a BSc degree in Mechanical Engineering-Thermo-Fluids

 Hossein has worked on decision making for long-duration environmental search missions over his postdoctoral career at Umich.
 He applied the Markov Decision Process (MDP) to a long-duration autonomy project.
 Furthermore, he investigated autonomous off-road driving and proposed a new data-driven approach for vehicle motion planning and control.
 For his PhD research, he applied continuum deformation approach for large-scale robotics motion planning.
 This new approach considers a multi-robot system as particles in a continuum, deforming in a three dimensional motion space.
 Hossein is the sole author of the book “Continuum Deformation of Multi-Agent System” published by Springer-Birkhauser (https://www.springer.com/gp/book/9783319415932).
 Hossein is currently working on a cooperative aerial payload transport mission by autonomous Multi-UAV (Unmanned Aerial System) System (MUS) as an application for the MUS continuum deformation.